Malappuram District Sports Complex Stadium

+Malappuram District Sports Complex Stadium (locally known as Payyanad Stadium) is a multi-purpose stadium in Kerala, India, located about 7 km from Manjeri and 12 km from Malappuram.
+The stadium has a capacity of 30,000 spectators.
+Opened in 2013, it is part of the Malappuram District Sports Complex & Football Academy, under the management of Malappuram District Sports Council.

+Overview

-Malappuram District Sports Complex Stadium, locally known as Payyanad Stadium, is a multi-purpose stadium in Manjeri, Kerala, India, located about 7 km from Manjeri and 12 km from Malappuram.
-The stadium has a capacity of 30,000 spectators.Built in 2013 as part of the Malappuram District Sports Complex.
-The stadium is part of Malappuram District Sports Complex & Football Academy, under the management of Malappuram District Sports Council.
-It was selected as one of two stadiums, along with the Jawaharlal Nehru Stadium, to host the group stages of the 2013–14 Indian Federation Cup.
-The stadium hosted matches of group B and D and hosted 12 matches in the 2013-14 Federation Cup.In 2017–18 season of Kerala Premier League, the stadium was used as home ground by Gokulam Kerala FC.
+The stadium was selected as one of two stadiums, along with the Jawaharlal Nehru Stadium, Kochi, to host the group stages of the 2013–14 Indian Federation Cup.
+The stadium hosted matches of group B and D and hosted 12 matches in the 2013–14 Federation Cup.In 2017–18 season of Kerala Premier League, the stadium was used as home ground by Gokulam Kerala FC.